 There is a lot of evidence to suggest that a greener property can offer so much more to a potential buyer or tenant than a property which has a poor energy rating.

 Not only can a lower energy rating and commercial EPC push up your property’s value, but you can also assure prospective buyers or tenants that the rating has been reached with a high degree of accuracy.
-As EPC Edinburgh, Aberdeen & Glasgow providers we assist you with this process.
+We can assist you with this process, providing you with an EPC in London, Edinburgh, Aberdeen & Glasgow.

 Other commercial EPC benefits include:

-By April 2018, the Government proposes to prohibit the leasing of commercial buildings that do not reach a specific energy rating.
-A commercial EPC Aberdeen, Glasgow & Edinburgh assessor will rate the energy performance of your commercial building.
+In April 2018, the Government introduced legislation to prohibit the leasing of commercial buildings that did not reach a specific energy rating.
+A commercial EPC assessor in London, Aberdeen, Glasgow & Edinburgh can rate the energy performance of your commercial building.
 Buildings are graded on a scale of A to G and certificates are valid for a period of 10 years.

-These new rules were published in the Energy Act 2011 and it is estimated that 18% of all commercial properties will be prohibited from being let if they are not refurbished or upgraded to include energy efficient measures.
+These new rules were published in the Energy Act 2011 and it was estimated that 18% of all commercial properties would be prohibited from being let if they were not refurbished or upgraded to include energy efficient measures.
 You can read more about the 2018 law change here.

 If you cannot or refuse to provide a potential buyer or tenant with a valid commercial EPC report, you could be subject to enforcement by your Local Authority Building Control department.